jhpyle/docassemble/_docs/installation.md

   under the `auth0` part of the [`oauth`] directive so that it includes the `domain`, `id`, and `secret` values you noted in the steps above.
 Make sure that `enable` is not set to `False`.
+* If you use a custom domain in auth0, set `audience domain`.
 * Also, in your [configuration], set the [`url root`] directive.

 ## <a name="keycloak"></a>Setting up Keycloak logins